sandstranger/ArxLibertatis-android-port/README.md

 ## Building

-To get an APK file, open the `ArxLibertatis-android-port` directory in Android Studio and run the project.
+To get an APK file, clone this repository, open the `ArxLibertatis-android-port` directory in Android Studio and run the project.

 ## Credits
 This port using